Earth Day: New York City

 "The big break came when Mayor Lindsay agreed to shut down Fifth Avenue for the event.
 A giant cheer went up in the office on that day," according to Kristin Hubbard (now Kristin Alexandre).
 "From that time on we used Mayor Lindsay's offices and even his staff.
 I was Speaker Coordinator but had tremendous help from Lindsay staffer Judith Crichton."
 Mayor Lindsay completely closed down Fifth Avenue to traffic from E. 14th Street to West 59th Street (Central Park)—more than 2 miles—and 14th Street between 3rd and 7th Avenues.
-An estimated one million participants took part—right in the nerve center of the nation's communications complex.

 In addition to shutting down Fifth Avenue, Mayor John Lindsay made Central Park available for Earth Day.
 In Union Square, the New York Times estimated crowds of up to 20,000 people at any given time and, perhaps, more than 100,000 over the course of the day.
 Since Manhattan was also the home of NBC, CBS, ABC, The New York Times, Time, and Newsweek, it provided the best possible anchor for national coverage from their reporters throughout the country.

 Philadelphia

-U.S. Senator Edmund Muskie was the keynote speaker on Earth Day in Fairmount Park in Philadelphia.
+U.S. senator Edmund Muskie was the keynote speaker on Earth Day in Fairmount Park in Philadelphia.
 Other notable attendees included consumer protection activist and presidential candidate Ralph Nader, landscape architect Ian McHarg, Nobel prize-winning Harvard biochemist George Wald, U.S. Senate Minority Leader Hugh Scott, poet Allen Ginsberg. and Ira Einhorn who acted as master of ceremonies.